Leon Spierer

 About OAcademy’s Orchestra Institute

-The OAcademy Global Artist Diploma
+The Global Artist Diploma

 The Global Artist Diploma is built for orchestral musicians seeking training aligned with the demands of the profession.
 Over six months, fellows deepen their playing, sharpen their musical instincts, and strengthen the skills that matter in the field.